autogoal/autogoal/docs/index.md

 - [AutoML Strategy Based on Grammatical Evolution: A Case Study about Knowledge Discovery from Text](https://www.aclweb.org/anthology/P19-1428/) applied probabilistic grammatical evolution with a custom-made grammar in the context of entity recognition in medical text.

-- [General-purpose Hierarchical Optimisation of Machine Learning Pipelines with Grammatical Evolution]() (to appear) presents a more uniform framework with different grammars in different problems, from tabular datasets to natural language processing.
+- [General-purpose Hierarchical Optimisation of Machine Learning Pipelines with Grammatical Evolution](https://doi.org/10.1016/j.ins.2020.07.035) presents a more uniform framework with different grammars in different problems, from tabular datasets to natural language processing.

 - [Solving Heterogeneous AutoML Problems with AutoGOAL](https://www.automl.org/wp-content/uploads/2020/07/AutoML_2020_paper_20.pdf) is the first actual description of AutoGOAL as a framework, unifying the ideas presented in the previous papers.